 At peace with yourself under challenging conditions

 Penguins live in Antarctica but migrate every year for mating purposes vast distances in super harsh conditions.
-Penguin Symbolism means the ability to always be at peace even when faced with difficult times, but it can also signify loneliness if you’re not surrounded by people who care about your well-being and interests.
+Penguin Symbolism means the ability to cultivate emotional peace even when faced with difficult times, but it can also signify loneliness if you’re not surrounded by people who care about your well-being and interests.

 Native American culture